 - Get an in-depth look at DePaul's students by reading Institutional Research and Market Analytics (IRMA)'s Fact File, which includes demographic information and admission profiles, among other data.

 - In 2015, 93% of DePaul undergraduate degree recipients were employed and/or in graduate school six months after degree completion.
-Review employment outcomes by college in the Career Center's recent graduate outcomes reports.
+Review employment outcomes by college in the Career Center's recent outcomes reports.

 - A 2016 issue of the DePaul newsletter Market Share notes that one in ten DePaul freshman came from Chicago Public Schools in fall 2015.